BigBazookasTG/BastionCC/README.md

 Nothing else stood out.
 This is in good shape — the security posture across all the rounds we've done has held together well as the feature set grew.

+Patched

+That's exactly the fix — removeAllListeners for all five SFTP event names is now called before re-registering them on each connect-ssh, so switching servers within one session no longer stacks duplicate handlers.